Why You Can Trust Us

 Step 3

-Once you are walking 30 minutes per day for at least three weeks, you can start to increase the time, pace, and level of intensity of your walks.
+Once you start walking 30 minutes per day for at least three weeks, you can start to increase the time, pace, and level of intensity of your walks.
+For example, you can speed up your pace or walk up hills instead of a flat road.
+Adding these extra challenges will bring more results.

-How to Make Your Walks More Effective
+Make Your Walks More Rewarding, Interesting, and Effective

 Listen to Music

+If music gives you energy, try turning up the volume during your walks.
 Because music brings on a lot of positive emotions, it may lead you to increase your speed and intensity without even realizing it.
+Music can also make the time go faster if you’re doing a long walk.

 Add Weights